 By Ken Double

 I had the privilege of being in the Chicago area and spending the better part of two days during the recent ATOS Summer Youth Adventure (the “SYA”).
 It is hard to believe that this event just celebrated its 10th Anniversary!

-This year’s staff included SYA director Jonas Nordwall; Donna Parker; Jelani Eddington; Martin Ellis and Chris Elliott.
+This year’s crew included SYA director Jonas Nordwall; Donna Parker; Jelani Eddington; Martin Ellis and Chris Elliott.
 They were kept busy over a week-long event that included trips to Racine and Milwaukee, WI; downtown Chicago and suburbs; Joliet and the Rialto Square Theatre; and the magnificent and one-of-a-kind Sanfillippo residence Place de la Musique.

 The twelve attendees this year ranged in age from 11 to 23, with who were enjoying their very first SYA.
 They had the opportunity to play three five manual theatre organs!
 That is a first, and it could be the Chicago area is the only location where this could happen.

 It was interesting to hear them play the big Barton in Joliet; and hear the excellent musical skill of all the attendees.
 Even more interesting was the wide-eyed enthusiasm of seeing the five manual behemoth at Sanfilippo’s, and watch the one-on-one teaching going on there.
 ATOS’ Young Theatre Organist Competition winner Seamus Gethikker was among them, as was convention George Wright Memorial Fellowship winner Christopher J. Ha.

 You will hear much more in detail about the event in an upcoming issue of the journal, but I can assure you it was a terrific SYA.
 I can also tell you without exception that the four I have attended have been eye-opening and very gratifying events.
 If only we could bring all of you members to one of these – it would reinvigorate your spirit and reconfirm your love of the theatre organ without exception!